MicrosoftDocs/supply-chain-center/articles/administer/ingest-data.md

 To start the ingestion process, follow these steps.

 1. Select **Setting** (gear icon) in the upper-right corner to access the Admin Center.
-1. In the Admin Center, open **Data Management**.
+2. In the Admin center, open **Data management**
-1. Select **My data** to ingest data that represents your company, or select **Partner data** to ingest data that represents your business partners, such as suppliers or customers.
+3. Select **My data** to ingest data that represents your company, or select **Partner data** to ingest data that represents your business partners, such as suppliers or customers.
-1. Select the module and function that you want to ingest data for.
-You can view all entities that are required for the selected module and function.
+4. Select the module and function that you want to ingest data for to view all required entities for your the selected module and function.
-1. Select the arrow button next to the entity that you want to upload to set up data ingestion.
+5. Select the arrow button next to the entity that you want to upload to set up data ingestion.

 ![A screenshot of a list of entities and their data ingestion status.](media/ingested-data.png)